William Franklin: Asgill Affair

-In 1782 Franklin was implicated in the Loyalist officer Richard Lippincott's hanging of Joshua Huddy.
+In 1782, Franklin was implicated in the Loyalist military officer Richard Lippincott's hanging of Joshua Huddy.
 During a raid, Loyalist troops under Franklin's general oversight captured Joshua Huddy, an officer of the New Jersey militia.
-The Loyalist soldiers hanged Huddy in revenge for similar killings of Loyalists, particularly Phillip White.
-Huddy was a member of the Association of Retaliation, a vigilante body with a history of attacking and killing Loyalists and neutrals in New Jersey.
+The Loyalist soldiers hanged Huddy in revenge for similar murders of Loyalists, in particular Huddy's brother-in-law Phillip White.
+Huddy was a member of the Association of Retaliation, a Patriot group which had attacked and murdered several Loyalist and neutral colonists in New Jersey.
 At the time, some alleged that Franklin had sanctioned the killing of Huddy.
 This claim was theoretically substantiated by a note left on Huddy's body, which read, "Up goes Huddy for Philip White."

+When he heard of Huddy's death, General George Washington demanded Clinton court-martial Lippincott.
+At Lippincott's court-martial, his defence successfully argued that as an irregular, he was technically a civilian, and as such was subject to civilian law instead of military law.
+Chief Justice William Smith ruled that he did not have jurisdiction to try Lippincott since the incident occurred in an area outside effective British control.
+In response, Washington threatened to summarily execute Captain Charles Asgill, a British officer who had been captured at Yorktown.

-When he heard of Huddy's death, General George Washington threatened to execute Captain Charles Asgill, a British officer who had been captured at Yorktown, unless Lippincott were handed over to the American military.
-The British refused, but tried Lippincott.
-The British acquitted him of charges in the hanging.
-Due to the intervention of the French King Louis XVI, who interceded with his American allies to prevent Asgill's execution, the British officer was eventually released by the Continental Congress, where it was agreed he should return to England on parole.
+Due to the intervention of King Louis XVI of France, who interceded with his American allies to prevent Asgill's execution, Asgill was eventually released by the Continental Congress, where it was agreed he should return to England on parole.
 Despite the speed with which it was terminated, the Asgill Affair temporarily stalled peace talks between American and British authorities, extending uncertainty over the United States' prospects.
-Ironically, Benjamin Franklin was a senior negotiator for the revolutionary Americans in Paris when the Asgill Affair occurred.
+Ironically, Benjamin Franklin was a senior negotiator for the Americans in Paris when the Asgill Affair occurred.